gabeoh/CarND-P05-VehicleDetection/writeup_report.md

 From the remainder, some lower parts are also disregarded as the window size reduces because smaller vehicle images do not appear on the lower parts of the view.

-For bigger windows, the overlap ratio of 0.75 is used.
-For the smallest two windows, the ratio is reduced to 0.5 because even the reduced overlap yields enough granularity for the smaller window sizes.
+The overlap ratio of 0.75 is used.
+In other words, the detection window moves in a step size of the quarter of the window size.

 The image below shows slide window positions for each window size.